Information Law Curriculum: Information Technology, Intellectual Property, and Digital Practice

 Information Law explores how law shapes the creation and dissemination of information and technological innovation as well as how new communication technologies, tools and media are affecting the law and social relations.
 We divide Information Law into three distinct sub-fields:

 - Intellectual Property Law, which includes copyright, trademark, patent, trade secret law and topics relating to legal protections for creative expression and invention.
 For more information on patent law curriculum click here.

-- The Internet is changing everything, including law and law practice.
-Information law and Cyberlawcourses are at the core of this area.
+- The Internet has changed everything, including law and law practice.
+Information law and cyberlawcourses are at the core of this area.
 They look at how changes in technology have altered previously established balances in legal doctrine.
 And they discuss how the Internet poses new questions regarding jurisdiction, the roles played by communication intermediaries, and how social ordering occurs online.
 Related courses explore how new technologies can be exploited, for good or ill, by the legal profession and law enforcement officials.
 Mastery of all these issues entails becoming familiar both with intellectual property law and with the way in which the new technologies operate.
 You don’t have to be a techie to learn a lot from the Information Technology Law curriculum — but the best lawyers in the field do not shrink from understanding how things actually work.
 A background in Information Technology Law can lead in many different directions.
 Both large and small firms regularly represent companies that are developing innovative technologies or using the Internet to engage with the market.
 In house legal positions at both large and small companies often require the ability to oversee a portfolio of intellectual property, to understand and avoid security risks posed by the Internet, and to exploit new opportunities presented by a global marketplace.
 Many government agencies offer employment opportunities for lawyers who want to grapple with the challenge of regulating new technologies or of using new technologies to enhance governmental efficiency and effectiveness.
 Some lawyers use their familiarity with both the law and with the new technologies to create new tools for legal practitioners or to start businesses that exploit the increasing potential of networked software code.
 A common thread running through this area is that we have to think about how technology changes law, as well as how law regulates and changes technology.
 Because so many of these questions are new, students have an opportunity to influence the ongoing debates among professionals in this area.
 We encourage students to conduct in depth research and engage in focused projects to find innovative answers to these new questions.
 We encourage students in this area to think about designing new systems as well as new legal doctrines.
 Technology Law is continuously changing — there is something new for both students and professors to learn every day.
 That is one reason why specializing in this area makes for a lively and interesting professional career.

-The Information Law Curriculum
+The IILP Curriculum

 Important note for all students: Students should bear in mind that practicing law in ANY field today requires an understanding of how technology affects that area of law and its practice.
 Also all law firms, corporations and government agencies increasingly use new technology in doing their work.
 Therefore we cannot stress enough the importance for every student of courses such as Cyberlaw and Information Law.
 Furthermore, all forms of law practice necessitate being able to recognize intellectual property assets.
 A solid grounding in the basics of intellectual property is an essential skill for every lawyer, which is why we stress Introduction to Intellectual Property.
 Finally, students should bear in mind that other courses, including contracts, commercial transactions, bankruptcy, tax, labor, international and comparative law as well as administrative and antitrust law may be helpful for the practice of law in these areas.